Special Programs and Resources

 MHC Semester in D.C.

 The MHC Semester in D.C. program combines an intensive internship with rigorous coursework in government, policy, advocacy, and related fields.
-This program is available to both juniors and seniors to spend the Fall semester in the nation’s capital at top-ranked American University in its Washington Semester Program, studying alongside ambitious and diverse students from the United States and beyond.
-Much of each students' work will center around an internship they arrange requiring three to four days of internship work per week.
+Juniors and Seniors from all majors are encouraged to apply to spend the Fall semester in the nation’s capital at top-ranked American University in its Washington Semester Program, studying alongside ambitious and diverse students from the United States and beyond.
+Much of each student's work will center around an internship they arrange requiring three to four days of internship work per week.
 In addition to that intensive work experience, students enroll in a total of 13 credits, completing: two multidisciplinary seminars (8 credits total) taught by American University faculty and Washington area experts, a 4-credit independent study taught by the Mount Holyoke faculty director for MHC Semester in D.C., and a 1-credit internship course.
-For details of the application process and deadline, see the program's website
+For details of the application process and deadline, see the program's website.
+The per-student cost for a semester in this program will be the same as if attending Mount Holyoke College.

 Intersession